jsdom/jsdom/Contributing.md

 Alternately, you can write some tests just for jsdom.
 The older tests, being a mix of auto-generated and organically-grown, have gotten pretty hairy over time.
 But for new tests we try to follow a clean and uniform style, which you can see in files like [test/living-dom/attributes.js](https://github.com/tmpvar/jsdom/blob/master/test/living-dom/attributes.js) or [test/window/history.js](https://github.com/tmpvar/jsdom/blob/master/test/window/history.js).
 Do your best to follow that.

+Note for future reference: to update the submodules used for the web-platform-tests use the command `git submodule update --recursive --remote`.

 ### Browser tests

 jsdom now has experimental support for web workers!
 To test this support, we have a special test setup that involves Selenium driving Chrome.
 To make that work, you need to install Java and have it in your PATH.
 Then you can use `npm run test-browser` to have Selenium open up Chrome, spawn a web worker, and run some jsdom tests inside it.